jjn7702/SECJ1023-PT2/Submission/sec08_23242/Potential_Insurance/Proposal/readme.md

 • Offer personalised dining suggestions. <br>
 • Enhance user contentment and involvement. <br> <br>

-# How to use the system 💻
+# HOW TO USE THE SYSTEM 💻

 ## ***Step 1: Sign in/ Sign up*** 🔴 🟢 🟡
 • Sign in <br>